 Powering the pump is the new Perkins Tier 4F 1706J-E93TA six-cylinder, turbocharged engine that delivers 415hp.

 Pioneer Pump is the first OEM in North America to feature the new Perkins 1700 series in its machines.
-Working closely with long-time partner Perkins Pacific, Pioneer Pump was able to select an engine that fit exactly with the newly designed line of pumps.
+Working closely with Pioneer Pump, a long-time Perkins Pacific partner, was able to select an engine that fits exactly with the newly designed line of pumps.

 “They had a long list of stringent specifications that needed to be met,” said Andy Machin, vice president of industrial development at Perkins Pacific.
 “The new 1700 series gave us the ability to find the engine that was going to meet Pioneer Pump’s needs and give their customers a great product.”

 Pump specific centers at rental companies are helping their customers find the right machine to match the requirements of the job.
 Some of the things they are asking customers to consider are:

 - Liquid or solid – The consistency of liquid being moved is a big determiner of the pump type.
 Centrifugal pumps work better with liquid that is largely free of debris.

 - Depth – Diesel powered pumps generally only work when removing water that is 25 deep or less.
 Anything deeper will require a submersible pump.

 - Rate flow – Pump capacity will determine the power you’ll need to perform the job.

 The GL-3 is hitting the market at a time when rental companies are expanding inventories to meet increasing needs from customers.
 The American Rental Association forecast consistent growth in the next few years with total revenue hitting $59.6 billion by 2021.
 At the same time, revenue in the industry is expected to grow by 5.6 percent in 2019, driven in part by federal tax cuts.